quantstamp/CarryToken_Review/README.md

 The contract makes extensive usage of external libraries (created by OpenZeppelin).
 This practice enables relatively minimal modifications to be made in order to execute a customized crowdsale.
 With continued widespread use throughout the community and regular audits, these libraries will ensure that low-hanging fruit often associated with typographical errors and simplistic oversights are removed.

+### Allowance Double-Spend Exploit

+As it presently is constructed, the contract is vulnerable to the [allowance double-spend exploit](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/a0c03ee61cdb77327f2435ba2ab1c539b1d34774/contracts/token/ERC20/StandardToken.sol#L44-L58), similarly to other ERC20 tokens.

+The exploit (as described below) can be mitigated through implementing functions that increase/decrease the allowance relative to its current value, such as the [increaseApproval](https://github.com/MonolithDAO/token/blob/94b935828408d6816849797fab8f89dca9a21db3/src/Token.sol#L98) and [decreaseApproval](https://github.com/MonolithDAO/token/blob/94b935828408d6816849797fab8f89dca9a21db3/src/Token.sol#L106) functions in the MonolithDAO Token.
+As the Carry Protocol token contract inherits these functions from OpenZeppelin contracts, no further action is necessary.
+ERC20 tokens may be exploited as follows:

+1. Alice allows Bob to transfer `N` amount of Alice's tokens (`N>0`) by calling the `approve` method on `Token` smart contract (passing Bob's address and `N` as method arguments)
+2. After some time, Alice decides to change from `N` to `M` (`M>0`) the number of Alice's tokens Bob is allowed to transfer, so she calls the `approve` method again, this time passing Bob's address and `M` as method arguments
+3. Bob notices Alice's second transaction before it was mined and quickly sends another transaction that calls the  `transferFrom` method to transfer `N` Alice's tokens somewhere
+4. If Bob's transaction will be executed before Alice's transaction, then Bob will successfully transfer `N` Alice's tokens and will gain an ability to transfer another `M` tokens
+5. Before Alice notices any irregularities, Bob calls `transferFrom` method again, this time to transfer `M` Alice's tokens.

 ## Adherence to Specification

 While minimal specification is proposed within the [README](https://github.com/carryprotocol/carry-token-crowdsale/blob/25b53a973864b6ef30d70caa14bd490935a16b55/README.md), multiple checks and constants are presented through the Truffle project to ensure intended actions are successfully performed.